Children have special educational needs if they have a learning difficulty that calls for special educational provision to be made for them.

 - Thorpe St Andrew School and Sixth Form recognises that excellent teaching enables every student to make the best progress.

 - Support staff will always work under the close direction of a subject teacher.
 Support staff recognise that students need to become independent learners and therefore they may be assigned to more than one student.

-- The subject teacher, alongside the SENCO, will discuss the student’s needs and what support or teaching strategy would be appropriate.
+- The subject teacher, alongside the SENDCO, will discuss the student’s needs and what support or teaching strategy would be appropriate.

 - Different students will require different levels of support in order to bridge the gap to achieve age expected levels.

 How do we know if it has had an impact?

 - We use the Assess, Plan, Do, Review approach to monitor impact.